This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Although the route is a very popular outing, most visitors bike only half of the trail, from Whitetop to Damascus.
 Logistically, this is a simple option: you rent a bike from one of the dozen shops in Damascus, who will shuttle you to your starting point.
 Since it’s (mostly) downhill, you make your way back to the shop in about 2.5 hours of no-sweat riding.
 Along the way, you enjoy the scenery, take plenty of photos, and potentially even make a pitstop for ice cream.
 It’s fun for everyone!

 Despite the fact that I’m not a bike rider, we decided to ride the entire length of the trail, more than double the normal route.
 While the first half is the same downhill portion, we’d continue from Damascus to Abingdon.
 The second half of the Virginia Creeper bike trail is flat, but does require *some* amount of physical exhertion.
-We were told to plan on a total of 5.5 hours for our trip.

 The morning of our adventure, we showed up in Abingdon to pick up our rental bikes at 8am and shuttle up to Whitetop.
 I had really hoped that starting so early would mean we had the trails to ourselves, but there were at least 150 other bikers when we arrived at Whitetop Station.
 No worries, there’s 34 miles to spread out on.